nijdarshan/democratizing-ai-kannada/README.md

 - **What can we learn from this cross-lingual perspective?**: Beyond practical applications, we aim to contribute to broader NLP research by uncovering linguistic insights that can improve understanding of language structures.

 ## Key Project Stages

-Though detailed processes are yet to be shared, the project is organized into the following high-level stages:

 1. **Dataset Development**: Building a robust dataset of polysemous words in Kannada through various resources, ensuring the dataset is curated with linguistic accuracy and relevance.
 2. **Training and Testing Models**: Adapting existing NLP models to work on Kannada, followed by training, validation, and testing of these models.